Yannick-M243/E-Commerce-Website/README.md

 #### The customer side enables users to:
 - Register
 - Log in
-- Chose and select items to add to the cart
+- Choose and select items to add to the cart
 - Manage the cart
 - Choose the type of payment
 - Place an order